LockTar/AzureAdApplicationManagement/README.md

 1. Clone repository
 2. Install gulp with `npm install gulp -g`
-3. Navigate to folder `Vsts-Extension` in PowerShell 7.x
+3. Navigate to folder `Vsts-Extension` in PowerShell version of your choice 5.1 (old PowerShell module is still being used)
 4. Install npm packages with `npm install`
-5. Install PowerShell Module `Az` (All AzureRm modules should be removed from your system as stated in the Az documentation)
+5. Install PowerShell Module `Az` (All AzureRm modules should be removed from your system as stated in the Az documentation) in PowerShell 5.1 (old PowerShell module is still being used)
+6. Install PowerShell Module `AzureAD` in PowerShell 5.1 (old PowerShell module is still being used)
-6. Optional: Install `Pester` for running PowerShell test scripts with `Install-Module -Name Pester -Force -SkipPublisherCheck`
+7. Optional: Install `Pester` for running PowerShell test scripts with `Install-Module -Name Pester -Force -SkipPublisherCheck` in PowerShell 5.1 (old PowerShell module is still being used)

 ### Build

-1. Navigate to folder `Vsts-Extension` in PowerShell 7.x
+1. Navigate to folder `Vsts-Extension` in PowerShell version of your choice
 2. Run gulp with following commands:
     - `gulp build` Build all tasks and set the dependencies in the tasks
     - `gulp clean` Clean all tasks